-Regulation No 450/2009 on active and intelligent materials and articles or parts that come into contact with food, includes labelling for the “Do Not Eat” symbol.
+Regulation No 450/2009 on active and intelligent materials and articles or parts that come into contact with food, includes labeling for the “Do Not Eat” symbol.
 To allow identification by the consumer of non-edible parts, active and intelligent materials and articles or parts, if they are perceived as edible, must be labelled with the words Do Not Eat and include, when technically possible, the above symbol.

 Directive 94/11/EC covers labelling for the materials used in footwear, including parts sold separately, and rules regarding labeling.
 Labels must convey information relating to the upper part of the shoe (see above), the lining and insole sock, and the outer-sole of the footwear article.
 The information must be conveyed by means of approved pictograms or textual information, as defined by the Directive.

 The label must be legible, firmly secured, and accessible, and the manufacturer or the authorized representative established in the European Union is responsible for supplying the label and for the accuracy of the information contained therein.
 Only the information provided for in the Directive needs to be supplied.
 There are no restrictions preventing additional information from being included on the label.